 Fr.
 John Chapman (1865-1933), a well known Patristic scholar who wrote, gives a brief overview of the theological development of the doctrine of the Virgin Mary’s immaculate conception.

 “The Immaculate conception is a particularly interesting instance of development.
 Three Fathers of the second century — St. Justin Martyr, St. Irenaeus, and Tertullian– call Mary the second Eve, as Christ was the second Adam.
 They emphasize her co-operation (of course, in a wholly subordinate sense) in the work of the redemption of man as parallel to the part played by Eve in the fall.
 The obedience of the second Eve reversed the curse which had fallen on the first Eve by her disobedience.
 The same views are repeated in succeeding centuries.
 In the fourth century the absolute and perfect purity of Mary from all sin is constantly preached.
 Epiphanius, Ambrose, Ephrem may be cited as witnesses from the Greek, the Latin, and the Syrian Churches.
 St. Augustine has even been thought to say in two famous passages that she was free from original sin.
 However this may be, it was evidently impossible that this question should be asked when as yet the doctrine of original sin itself had not been fully elucidated.
 After St. Augustine’s works against the Pelagians, this latter doctrine was much in view, and consequently the question whether our Blessed Lady contracted the sin of Adam or not was discussed.
 There was no difficulty about one point.
 It was soon everywhere taught that Mary was born in a state of grace.
 St. John Baptist was filled with the Holy Ghost in his mother’s womb, and the Fathers taught that he was consequently born in grace, like a child who is baptized before birth.
 This privilege of our Blessed Lady would therefore not be unique, and less than this could certainly not satisfy the sayings of the Fathers as to her freedom from all sin.
 But was even this sufficient?
 The affirmative reply was confined to a few theologians.
 Only its patronage by St. Bernard gave it prominence.
 At what precise point of time, after her conception and before her birth must the cleansing from sin have taken place?
 No answer was forthcoming.
 The more obvious and natural view was expressed in the popularity of the Feast of the Conception.
 It was not hard to see that the only moment which could be imagined as suitable for the first influx of the Holy Spirit into Mary was the first moment of her existence in her mother’s womb; for any subsequent moment there was nothing to be urged.
 Further, this explanation abundantly satisfied the belief of the Church in the exemption of the Mother of God from all sin.
-But though the pious opinion spread among the people, it met with opposition from a few theologians, including St. Thomas Aquinas… An, at first sight, more serious objection was found: it was asked how it could be said that Mary was redeemed from sin if sin never touched her at all?
-It was the glory of the Doctor subtilis, Duns Scotus (an Irishman, it is now said), to have given a reply which was found satisfactory to all; the most perfect form of redemption is to be delivered from the devil in such a way that he has no opportunity at all in exercising his power.
+But though the pious opinion spread among the people, it met with opposition from a few theologians, including St. Thomas Aquinas… And, at first sight, more serious objection was found: it was asked how it could be said that Mary was redeemed from sin if sin never touched her at all?
+It was the glory of the Doctor subtilis, Duns Scotus, to have given a reply which was found satisfactory to all; the most perfect form of redemption is to be delivered from the devil in such a way that he has no opportunity at all in exercising his power.
 The precious Blood of Jesus Christ would have been foiled of an effect which it was capable of producing if none of the progeny of Adam had been saved from all effects of his sin.
 When this was seen to be reasonable, there was no longer any possibility of doubting the answer to the question originally posed.
 At the same time the scriptural evidence became clearer.
 The woman who makes war against the dragon in the Apocalypse is mystically the Church, but literally she is the Mother of a Divine Child, so that she is Mary taken as a type of the Church.
 Thus the prophecy in Genesis is fulfilled, and the words of the early Fathers about the second Eve are justified” – John Chapman, Bishop Gore and Catholic Claims (New York: Longmans, Green, and Co., 1905), 34-35; [emphasis added].

 The progression goes from Mary as (1) 2nd Eve, (2) a sinless Woman, (3) surely born sinless, (4) in utero cleansed from all sin, (5) withheld from all contact with sin and the dominion of the devil, and finally resulting in (6) a sanctification from all sin at the first moment of her conception in the womb of her mother, St. Anna.
 I found this progression quite interesting.
 Mary as 2nd Eve is a specific office in salvation history, and that would require certain marks to make her and the only other (the 1st Eve) unique from everyone else.
 Because the 1st Eve failed by succumbing to temptation and contracting sin, it is not a far fetched inference if we say that the 2nd Eve would have to have refrained from sin in order to furnish herself as successful in her office as the 2nd Eve.
 That would yield a sinless woman.
 However, we also know that man’s propensity to sin is not something grown onto him after his conception and birth, but something innately rooted in his or her conception.
 A human conception from Adam links them to his fall from grace, and this is the root of the contagion of fallenness in human nature.
 If Mary is the 2nd Eve and a sinless woman, this would also make us question as to whether she was born into the world just like everyone else.
 If we take the principle that all that is good, especially in us, comes from God, then we should also say that God prepares the human for that good.
 If the highest good is sinless fellowship with God, then that preparation would have to be in consideration of the whole life of that human being, and thus it is just as much a reasonable to examine what happened to prepare St. Mary at her own conception.
 It stands to reason that if human conception in Adam links humanity to the stain of original sin, then Mary’s conception would have to require some intervening fix that would exempt her from contracting that stain of original sin, as well as secure for her the status requisite for the office of the sinless 2nd Eve (this argument was made by St. John Henry Newman years ago, and by others before him).
 There is also the Scriptural teaching that the “enmity” (Gen 3:15) between the long-awaited child of Eve and the Serpent would be equally possessed by the Woman who takes up the task to give him birth.
 Yet, in order to secure the Virgin Mary as 100% at enmity with the Serpent, then she cannot be marked at her conception as a child of the devil.
 All of humanity is naturally born “children of wrath” (Eph 2), and children of the devil.
 When we are saved in Christ, we make the transition from the kingdom of darkness and are brought into the kingdom of the Son (Col 1).
 If Mary is going to share equally in the enmity between the Serpent and the Messiah, then she would have to be salvaged from even having to experience this transition from darkness to light.
 Ergo, the immaculate conception is within the field of reason for what happened.